Terms and Conditions

 a) You agree to complete all visa requirements including attending personal interview at the United States Embassy or Consulate at your own expense in accordance with the instructions thereof and to be responsible for obtaining a valid passport at least six months prior to departure.

-b) You are required to declare at interview, any previous US visas applied for.
-Failure to declare this information can have serious consequences on your visa application and may result in your cancellation from the programme, and any previous payments will be forfeit.
+b) You are required to declare at your Camp America interview, any previous US visas applied for.
+Failure to declare this information can have serious consequences on your visa application and may result in your cancellation from the programme, and any payments will be forfeit.

-c) Once a placement has been confirmed and upon receipt of the second deposit, Camp America will dispatch the DS2019 visa application form required for application for the J-1 visa from your nearest American Consulate.
+c) Once you have accepted a placement and upon receipt of the Assessment Fee and Police Check, Camp America will dispatch the DS2019 visa application form required for application for the J-1 visa from your nearest American Consulate.

 d) You cannot participate on the programme without a J-1 visa stamped in your passport.